 It’s the roommate horror story thousands of people are sharing not because it’s relatable, but because it’s the craziest kind of tale not even fiction could concoct.

-Published in New York Magazine last month and titled Worst Roommate Ever, the story begins with a woman called Alex Miller.
+Published in New York Magazine in 2018 and titled Worst Roommate Ever, the story begins with a woman called Alex Miller.
 Alex is looking for a roommate, so she posts an ad on Craigslist.
 (You know where this is going, don’t you?)

 Two weeks after listing the room, a man who said his name was Jed Creek arrived.
 He was a lawyer, he said.
 He was articulate, wanted to move in, had already penned a check for $800 and, as Alex was desperate for help on the rent, she agreed.
 The check did not have his name on it, but it cleared, so Alex thought little of it.